 The District agrees to maintain a Special Education standing committee to address issues that arise in Special Education.
-The committee will be comprised of the Assistant Superintendent of Instructional Support (or designee), Executive Director of Special Education (or designee), principal(s), and AEA members who can represent Elementary Special Education, Secondary Special Education, and Related Services.
+The committee will be comprised of the Chief Academic Officer (or designee), Senior Director of Special Education (or designee), principal(s), and AEA members who can represent Elementary Special Education, Secondary Special Education, and Related Services.
 The committee will identify issues, develop possible solutions and make recommendations to the Superintendent.